-For worst-case loss sequence, \cite{stoc22} gives an $O(\frac{n}{\delta T})$-space algorithm with $\delta T$ regret, assuming that the best expert receives a total loss of at most $M =O\left(\frac{\delta^2 T}{\log^2 n}\right)$.
+For worst-case loss sequence, \cite{stoc22} gives an $O(\frac{n}{\delta T})$-space algorithm with $\delta T$ regret (for any $\delta T = \widetilde \Omega (\sqrt T)$), assuming that the best expert receives a total loss of at most $M =O\left(\frac{\delta^2 T}{\log^2 n}\right)$.
 The assumption on the best expert is rather strong: for their result to be meaningful, one needs $\delta < 1$ and so the best expert already has sub-linear loss.
 As explained earlier, our \cref{thm:intro-main} does not require any such condition.
 In fact, under the assumption, the algorithmic design is conceptually simple.
 A na\"ive algorithm is to follow the advice of a single expert until its cumulative loss exceeds $M$, then switches to a new one, and repeats.
 This procedure uses $O(1)$ memory and is worse than the best expert in total loss by at most an $O(n)$ multiplicative factor.
 Instead of tracking a single expert, \cite{stoc22} designs a more general scheme by sampling a pool of experts and running majority vote.
-Their algorithm achieves a better performance of $O(\delta^{-1}\log^2 n)$ multiplicatively worse than the best expert (in terms of total loss).
+Improving upon the na\"ive idea, their algorithm achieves a performance of $O(\delta^{-1}\log^2 n)$ multiplicatively worse than the best expert (in terms of total loss).
 We stress again that our algorithm works beyond this low mistake regime.